pradeepvemulakonda/JMeter-Charts/README.md

 * Use the Action menue on the right side of the report section to download report as pdf.
 * Use the Action menue on the right side of the chart section to download the image.
 * To compare two versions select both of the versions and select compare.(same for builds)
+* Only a single results file can be uploaded at a time.

+<h3>TODO</h3>
+* Validation around selecting multiple files.